 Depriving ecosystems of sufficient energy or upsetting their interconnected integrity decimates their degrading capacities, physiologically forcing them back into states they had already grown out of.
 Psychological regression in humans also is prompted by reduced energy or stress.
 When the energy available for the formation of complex systems is taken away, these systems revert to a more primitive level of function.— Schneider and Sagan (2005, 207)

 Another general pattern in all life cycles (Ulanowicz 1997, Salthe 1993 etc.) is that they proceed toward senescence.
-As systems consolidate their habits, they gradually lose the ability to change those habits and thus adapt to changing conditions.
-They become more ‘brittle’ and fragile; even their internal diversity becomes a burden as their components become more specialized.
+As systems consolidate their habits, they gradually lose their resilience, their ability to change those habits and thus adapt to changing conditions.
+They become more brittle and fragile; even their internal diversity becomes a burden as their components become more specialized.
 This too has a psychological manifestation.
 As a life matures and rounds toward senescence, niches within its meaning space grow narrower, more specific.
 Mature thinkers are therefore capable of greater conceptual precision than young ones, but their thinking tends to be less energetic and innovative, because new discoveries are increasingly outweighed by the pragmatic mass of the established habit-sytem.
 When memory itself begins to deteriorate, so does the metastable self-control of personality.

 Hidden behind such life cycles but animating them all, according to some symbolic guidance (or ‘belief’) systems, is the immanent and eternal “Self” described in the Brihadaranyaka Upanishad: